-- 1. Demonstration of knowledge of frameworks, models, strategies and issues regarding the science of leadership. - 2.
-Problem solving through application of theoretical, conceptual, and practical knowledge in personal and professional settings. - 3.
-Use of research for the purpose of decision making. - 4.
-Demonstration of effective oral and written communication in mastering the program content. - 5.
-Proficiency in using technology to access research and relevant information.
+- 1. Demonstrate effective leadership as a result of knowing the theories, frameworks, strategies and important issues presented in the program. - 2.
+Solve organizational, professional, team and individual leadership problems by applying solutions based on the knowledge gained in the program. - 3.
+Use research effectively for the purpose of decision-making. - 4.
+Demonstrate effective oral and written communication in mastering the program content. - 5.
+Demonstrate proficiency in use of technology to access research and other relevant information.

 Please refer to General Admission Requirements in the General Student Information section of this catalog for the admission requirements for all graduate students.
-The following are specific requirements for entry into the M. S. in Education program:
+The following are specific requirements for entry into the M. S. in Leadership program:

-- 1. An official transcript from a regionally accredited institution indicating a conferred bachelor's degree. - 2.
-Evidence of a minimum cumulative grade point average (CGPA) of a 2.5, or - 3.
-Test scores from the Graduate Record Exam (GRE) with a combined score of 1000 of the verbal and quantitative scales only, or the Miller's Analogies Test (MAT) with a raw score of 50.
+- a.
+An official transcript from a regionally accredited institution indicating a conferred bachelor's degree. - b.
+Evidence of a minimum cumulative grade point average (CGPA) of a 2.5, or - c.
+GRE scores of 1000 (combined Verbal and Quantitative scales only) for tests taken prior to August 1, 2011 or GRE scores of 300 (combined Verbal and Quantitative scales only) for tests taken on or after August 1, 2011, or the Miller's Analogies Test (MAT) with a raw score of 50.
 (The tests must have been taken within the past 5 years from the date of application.)

-Note: Applicants who do not meet the minimum CGPA or GRE requirements may enroll in a maximum of six (6) credit hours and must earn a grade of B or higher in each course during the first term of enrollment for conditional admission.
+Note: Applicants who do not meet the minimum CGPA or GRE or MAT requirements may enroll in a maximum of six (6) credit hours and must earn a grade of B or higher in each course during the first term of enrollment for conditional admission.
 Students who do not earn a grade of B or higher in each course may be subject to dismissal from the program.